metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

   - **deterministic** (boolean): Determines whether the node is expecting a deterministic input.

+Additionally a node can be set up to handle masked points in the diagnostic_fields.
+By default if an input cube has masked points the decision tree will return a masked point.
+However an additional key can be added to the node to specify what path to take if the input cube has masked points.
+This key is:

+  - **if_masked** (str,optional): The next node if the input cube has masked points.
+This can be the same as the "if_true" or "if_false" keys or can be a different node.

 The first leaf node above is encoded as follows::

   {